holser/openstack-summit-paris-2014/markdown/12-Deployment.md

 First of all, we needed to polish some of the corosync module code that we had at the time we forked it.
 We needed additional support for other pacemaker resources/entities such as location constraints and master/slave resources.
-This code was not in place so we wrote it.
  Then, in order to deploy pacemaker resources and to maintain almost the same puppet code we needed to implement pacemaker service provider for puppet.
 It parses output of Pacemaker Local Resource Managers in CIB respecting timeout values and monitor commands.
 Also in order to support complex OCF scripts such as scripts